gmofishsauce/yarc/doc/ISA.md

 | 0x8E:RCW | TBD | src1, src2, dst | ALU operation 14 (TBD), operands in LB |
 | 0x8F:RCW | pass | src1, src2, dst | src2 => dst |

-The low byte (LB) of the instruction is interpreted from most significant to least significant as a 2-bit _source1_ field in the two MS bits, a 3-bit _source2_ field, and a 3-bit _destination_ field in the 3 LS bits.
+The low byte of the instruction is interpreted from most significant to least significant as a 2-bit _source1_ field in the two MS bits, a 3-bit _source2_ field, and a 3-bit _destination_ field in the 3 LS bits.

 Together, these three fields are called the Register Control Word (RCW).
 The RCW may come either from the low byte of the instruction register or from